 One of employers’ chief complaints about recent grads is that they often expect too much too soon; some even presume they know as much as — or even more than — seasoned employees.
-Understand that you will need to earn your stripes before being given greater responsibility.
+Understand that you need to earn your stripes before being given greater responsibility.
 Doing an excellent job on every project you’re assigned while keeping upbeat is the best way to impress your manager and win your colleagues’ respect.

 3. Watch and listen

 Pay attention to the behaviors and accomplishments valued in the organization.
-Ask yourself what types of marketers seem most successful, and identify the attributes they share.
+Ask yourself what types of marketers seem most successful and identify the attributes they share.
 Try to connect with a star performer who can serve as a mentor and provide career advice.
 Also, note how employees interact with each other and how various tasks are handled.
 Focusing your attention on how different departments communicate and collaborate will help you boost your soft skills.